jeffwjohn/Portfolio/README.md

 # Portfolio

 ## Purpose
-A website that catalogs and showcases projects developed entirely or in part by Jeff Johnston.
+A website that catalogs and showcases projects developed entirely or in part by Jeff.

 ## Built With
 * HTML